bradhowes/keystrokecountdown/src/articles/knobci/index.md

 It also sets `SNAPSHOT_ARTIFACTS` so that if the SnapshotTesting library detects a difference, it will save the artifact for the test failure in a location that we can use later on to upload to Github as a workflow artifact.

-The ability to set `SNAPSHOT_ARTIFACTS` is nice, but unfortunately if the test failes because *no* artifact exists to compare against, the SnapshotTesting library ignores it and instead plops the image file into the repo location where it expected to find it, which is not very useful for me.
+The ability to set `SNAPSHOT_ARTIFACTS` is nice, but unfortunately if the test fails because *no* artifact exists to compare against, the SnapshotTesting library ignores it and instead plops the image file into the repo location where it expected to find it, which is not very useful for me.
 To overcome this, I added a step in the CI workflow that saves the entire contents of this location if the test step failed: